cmd1337/ytdlp-clipping-server/README.md

 ## How does it work?
 In simple words it runs two API end-points:
-1. /download - for accepting and further processing download requests.
+1. /download - for accepting and further processing download requests with yt-dlp.
 2. /task_status/{task_id} - to track status of given tasks(id is provided as response from /download).

 ## Why do I need this?
+I can use yt-dlp by myself!
 Well, simply because of those things:
 1. By default, yt-dlp can't properly download part of the **ongoing** streams( --download-sections flag doesn't interact that well with YouTube DASH fragmented streams and won't download correct section from given timestamps).
 To bypass that we use ***simple magic*** to get correct fragment by ourselves and trick yt-dlp into downloading them.
 2. The whole idea is to use it together with [custom-made(and half vibe-coded) Tampermonkey JS script](https://github.com/cmd1337/ytdlp-clipping-server/blob/master/docs/tampermonkey_script.user.js) that adds button under the video, which opens simple interface for clipping(name of the clip, start timestamp and end timestamp).
 There are a dedicated button for each timestamp to get current timing, which works even if rewind feature is disabled for the stream, so you don't need to guess timestamp by yourself.